cubicap/Jaculus-machine/docs/getting-started.md

 >;
 ```

+To further extend the functionality of the Machine, we can use Plugins.
+Plugins are added to the
+runtime dynamically after the runtime initialization.

-After the Machine type is defined, we can create its instance:
+After the Machine type is defined, we can instantiate it:

 ```cpp
 Machine machine;